-- (3) For licensees who completed a didactic course of not less than 24 hours in the diagnosis, pharmacological, and other treatment and management of glaucoma, submission of proof of satisfactory completion of the case management requirements for certification established by the board pursuant to Section 3041.10. - (4) For licensees who graduated from an accredited school of optometry on or before May 1, 2008, and not described in paragraph-(2), (3), or (4), (2) or (3), submission of proof of satisfactory completion of the requirements for certification established by the board pursuant to Section 3041.10. - (g) The board shall grant a certificate to an optometrist certified pursuant to subdivision (f) for the use of advanced procedures, as described in subdivision (h), after the optometrist meets the following applicable requirement: - (1) For licensees who graduated from an accredited school of optometry that includes satisfactory curriculum on advanced procedures, as determined by the board, on or after May 1, 2016, submission of proof of graduation from that institution. - (2) For licensees who graduated from an accredited school before May 1, 2016, submission of proof of completion of a 32-hour course that includes clinical training in advanced procedures and is approved the board. - (h) For the purposes of this chapter, "advanced procedures' means any of the following: - (1) Therapeutic lasers used for posterior capsulotomy secondary to cataract surgery. - (2) Therapeutic lasers appropriate for treatment of glaucoma and peripheral iridotomy for the prophylactic treatment of angle closure glaucoma. - (3) Excision, scraping, and biopsy, or any combination of those, of superficial lesions of the eyelid and adnexa. - (4) Cauterization or suture repairs of the eyelid and conjunctiva.
+- (1) For licensees who graduated from an accredited school of optometry on or after May 1, 2008, submission of proof of graduation from that institution. - (2) For licensees who were certified to treat glaucoma under this section prior to January 1, 2009, submission of proof of completion of that certification program. - (3) For licensees who completed a didactic course of not less than 24 hours in the diagnosis, pharmacological, and other treatment and management of glaucoma, submission of proof of satisfactory completion of the case management requirements for certification established by the board pursuant to Section 3041.10. - (4) For licensees who graduated from an accredited school of optometry on or before May 1, 2008, and not described in paragraph (2) or (3), submission of proof of satisfactory completion of the requirements for certification established by the board pursuant to Section 3041.10. - (g) The board shall grant a certificate to an optometrist, certified pursuant to subdivision (f), a certificate for the use of advanced procedures, as described in subdivision (h), after the optometrist meets the following applicable requirement: - (1) For licensees who graduated from an accredited school of optometry that includes satisfactory curriculum on advanced procedures, as determined by the board, on or after May 1, 2016, submission of proof of graduation from that institution. - (2) For licensees-Licensees who graduated from an accredited school before May 1, 2016, submission of proof of completion of a 32-hour course that includes clinical training in advanced procedures and is approved the board. are required to submit proof of completion of a board-approved course that meets all of the following requirements: - (A) Provided by an accredited school of optometry. - (B) Taught by full-time or adjunct faculty members of an accredited school of optometry. - (C) Sponsored by an organization that meets the standards of Section 1536 of Title 16 of the California Code of Regulations. - (D) Included all of the following didactic instruction: